 Directions:

-- Frying the shrimp: Dip each shrimp into the batter, allowing the excess to drip off before gently placing them in the hot oil.
-Fry the shrimp in batches to avoid overcrowding, cooking for about 2-3 minutes until golden brown and crispy.
+- Fry the shrimp: Dip each shrimp in batter, let excess drip off, then carefully place in hot oil.
+Fry in small batches for 2–3 minutes until golden and crisp.

 Tips for Perfect Tempura: